All Episodes

 jordan holmes

-Yeah, I mean, like, it's so hard with these political things because people talk about like an ideology motivating people in this regard, but that's, that's really awfully vague.
+Yeah, I mean, like it's so hard with these political things because people talk about like an ideology motivating people in this regard, but that's that's really awfully vague.

-It just so happens that one political party is willing to use them in the way that they want to be used.
+Like, it's when we're here, these guys are violent people, regardless of which political party they're in, it just so happens that one political party is willing to use them in the way that they want to be used.

 dan friesen